Phenothiazine

 Phenothiazine, abbreviated PTZ, is an organic compound that has the formula S(C6H4)2NH and is related to the thiazine-class of heterocyclic compounds.
-Derivatives of phenothiazine are highly bioactive and have widespread use and rich history.
+Derivatives of phenothiazine are highly bioactive and have widespread use.

 The derivatives chlorpromazine and promethazine revolutionized the fields of psychiatry and allergy treatment, respectively.
-An earlier derivative, methylene blue, was one of the first antimalarial drugs, and derivatives are under investigation as possible anti-infective drugs.
+An earlier derivative, methylene blue, was one of the first antimalarial drugs, and derivatives of phenothiazine are currently under investigation as possible anti-infective drugs.
 Phenothiazine is a prototypical pharmaceutical lead structure in medicinal chemistry.

 Uses

-Phenothiazine itself is only of theoretical interest, but its derivatives revolutionized psychiatry, other fields of medicine, and pest management.
+Phenothiazine itself is only of theoretical interest, but derivatives of it revolutionized psychiatry, other fields of medicine, and pest management.
 Other derivatives have been studied for possible use in advanced batteries and fuel cells.